Vive la révolution (group): Tout!

-In 1970-1971, VLR published Tout!
+In 1970–1971, VLR published Tout!
 (All!), a French language newspaper with a spontaneist Maoist or even libertarian tendency, under the caption "Ce que nous voulons: tout", "What we want: everything").
 With 50,000 copies printed, in 1971 the monthly was the most read and the most widely distributed in France among far-left journals.
 Jean-Paul Sartre was mentioned on the last page as being the publication director.
 With a few exceptions, no article was signed, except by initials or first names.

 The 17 issues published were distinguished by a dominant iconographic part and the abundant use of flat-bottomed "psychedelic" color inks - adopted from the British underground press such as Oz, which, along with Actuel, was a unique case in the anti-commercial press of the time.
 Editorially, it had a very free and virulent tone.
 In particular, controversial themes for the time were discussed, including radical feminism and homosexuality, as well as many references to the Black Panthers.

 Notable members

-Among its leaders, there was the architect Roland Castro, the gay militant writer Guy Hocquenghem, the feminist sociologists Nadja Ringart and Françoise Picq (who would participate in the creation of the MLF in 1970), the future diplomat François Bujon de l'Estang, Marc Hatzfeld, the co-author of the Black Book of Communism, Stéphane Courtois, and Jean-Paul Ribes, journalist and future president of the Support Committee for the Tibetan People.
+Among its leaders were the architect Roland Castro, the gay militant writer Guy Hocquenghem, the feminist sociologists Nadja Ringart and Françoise Picq (who would participate in the creation of the MLF in 1970), the future diplomat François Bujon de l'Estang, Marc Hatzfeld, Stéphane Courtois (later co-author of the Black Book of Communism), and Jean-Paul Ribes, journalist and future president of the Support Committee for the Tibetan People.

-Among the occasional cartoonists, there are Georges Wolinski and Siné.
+Among the occasional cartoonists were Georges Wolinski and Siné.

 In 1971, during the crackdown on a demonstration banned by the prefecture, one of the young VLR activists, Richard Deshayes, who was rescuing a demonstrator on the ground, was blinded and disfigured by a tear gas grenade fired by the special brigades of intervention.
 The photo of his bloodied face made the headlines of Tout! and was displayed around France on a poster.